OscarJHernandez/logistic_regression/README.md

 # logistic_regression
-An implementation of the logistic regression algorithm for illustration purposes
+An implementation of the logistic regression algorithm in python for illustration purposes.

+## Optimization Strategies